Lisbon is the place to be at the moment and is great city for design lovers.

-Feira da Ladra – Flea Market
+Feira da Ladra – The Flea Market in Lisbon

-This flea market takes place every Tuesday and Saturday.
+This Lisbon flea market takes place every Tuesday and Saturday.
 I went there on a sunny Saturday afternoon and the place was full of people and full of energy.

 It’s a big market, spread over several streets right next to The Pantheon.